Pandinosaurus/ExtractPatches/README.md

 - Create a data folder containing the images you would like to use (i.e. 1 folder for color images, 1 folder for grayscale images)
 - Update the global variables in headers/globalvar.hpp according to your needs
 - Update paths variables in main.cpp according to your data folder
+- Modify CMakeList to link the repository to your OpenCV dlls (bottom of CMakeList.txt)
+- Generate the project with CMake
-- Compile using CMake and your favorite compiler
+- Compile the project with your favorite compiler
 - Enjoy your patches

 ## Requirements